jomartin-999/spring-boot-for-vmware-gemfire/docs/data.md

-Additionally, SBDG provides the `ImportResourceResolver` and `ExportResourceResolver` marker interfaces and the `AbstractImportResourceResolver` and `AbstractExportResourceResolver` abstract base classes for implementing the resource resolution logic
+Additionally, [spring-boot-gemfire-name] provides the `ImportResourceResolver` and `ExportResourceResolver` marker interfaces and the `AbstractImportResourceResolver` and `AbstractExportResourceResolver` abstract base classes for implementing the resource resolution logic